fossabot/swiss.sh/readme.md

 #[swiss.sh][1] ![build status.][2]
-*a pocket sized library toolkit for any situation.*
+*a pocket sized library toolkit for any situation*

 ## tools
 * iterate